 - A hybrid employee adjusting their schedule to attend a rescheduled meeting before an important deadline

 The last year has brought on countless unexpected challenges, making it more important than ever to celebrate both big and small wins.
 There have been countless moments worthy of celebration we had to celebrate remotely over the past year.
 During this transition period, we cannot forget to include both remote and in person employees in these future celebrations.

 Now is not the time to pull back on celebration – rather it is time to double down.
-Whether employees are back in the office, remote, or somewhere between this transition, organizations should empower their humans and continue forging the essential connections that got them through these difficult times.
+Whether employees are back in the office, remote, or somewhere in between, organizations should empower their humans and continue forging the essential connections that got them through these difficult times.

 About the AuthorMore Content by Sarah Bloznalis